Balakrishnan000/Movie-Recommender-System-ContentBased/README.md

 ## How to Host the Web Application?
 1. Clone the repository into your local environment using command git clone https://github.com/Balakrishnan000/Movie-Recommender-System-ContentBased.git <br>
-2. On the terminal, run pip install -r requirements.txt All the required packages will now be installed.<br>
+2. Go to the Directory and on the terminal, run pip install -r requirements.txt All the required packages will now be installed.<br>
 3. On the terminal, run py -m streamlit run app.py <br>

 The web app will now be hosted on your localhost.